Arctic Connections Fund: form and guidance

 - improved access to transnational networks promoting knowledge-exchange and mutual learning between Scotland and the Arctic

-- development of ideas and solutions capable of strengthening community wellbeing, resilience and regeneration, especially in rural areas and in a COVID-19 recovery perspective
+- development of ideas and solutions capable of strengthening community wellbeing, resilience and regeneration, especially in rural areas, and considering the current cost crisis

 - increased engagement in the debate on just transition to a net-zero economy and/or sustainable economic growth